 - Some private schools offer test prep courses for non-students, as well as students.

 - CLT10: a preparatory assessment for 9th- and 10th-grade students.
-Creates eligibility for certain scholarships (like the PSAT).
+Creates eligibility for certain scholarships (similar to the PSAT).

 - If you want to take the PSAT in October of 11th grade, contact a testing site (possibly a private school in the area) to register in the spring of the 10th grade year.
 Taking this test in October of 11th grade determines a student’s eligibility for the National Merit Scholarship.
 See below.